Shawnelle Scott

-Shawnelle Scott (born June 16, 1972) is an American retired professional basketball player.
+Shawnelle Scott (born June 16, 1972) is an American former professional basketball player.
 A 6'10" center out of St. John's University, he was selected by the Portland Trail Blazers with the 43rd overall pick (second round) of the 1994 NBA draft.
 His first two years of professional basketball were in the Continental Basketball Association for the Oklahoma City Cavalry and the Connecticut Pride.
 He then played in four NBA seasons for three teams: Cleveland Cavaliers (1996-97 and 1997-98), San Antonio Spurs (2000-01), and Denver Nuggets (2001-02).
+He won a CBA championship with the Pride in 1999.

-He currently works as a high school basketball coach and physics teacher at Millennium Brooklyn High School in New York City.
+Scott currently works as a high school basketball coach and physics teacher at Millennium Brooklyn High School in New York City.